What do I need to bring for the overnight stay in the residence halls?

 Each student and parent has an individual appointment with a financial aid representative.
-This is a scheduled part of the day and separate appointments do not need to be made for this.
-Payment plan options will also be covered.
-Financial Aid is located on the first floor of Ambrose Hall.
+This is a scheduled part of the day, and separate appointments do not need to be made.
+Payment plan options also will be covered.
+Financial Aid assistance is located in our Bee Central office on the first floor of Ambrose Hall.

 Students planning to major in Biology, Chemistry, or Exercise Science are required to take a Chemistry Placement Test.
 Those interested in Nursing or Occupational Therapy do not need to take this test.
 This is a 45-minute, multiple choice test which is completed during your orientation event.
 Your test score will determine your readiness for required Chemistry and Biology courses.

 Students are encouraged to review old high school chemistry notes or find an online review site to refresh your chemistry.